uwspstar/Side-Projects/Web-Basic/readme.md

 -  HTTP is a ```stateless protocol```, meaning that the server does not keep any data (state) between two requests
 - HTTP is stateless, but ```not sessionless```
 - But while the ```core of HTTP itself is stateless```, HTTP ```cookies``` allow the use of ```stateful sessions```.
-- Using header extensibility, HTTP Cookies are added to the workflow, allowing session creation on each HTTP request to share the same context, or the same state.
+- Using ```header extensibility```, HTTP Cookies are added to the workflow, allowing session creation on each HTTP request to share the same context, or the same state.

 ### HTTP and connections
 - Among the two most common transport protocols on the Internet, ```TCP is reliable``` and ```UDP isn't```.
 HTTP therefore ```relies on the TCP standard```, which is connection-based.